jached/FindRestaurants/README.md

 # FindRestaurants
-Find nearby restaurants (not serious)
+Find nearby restaurants.

 Function apps in Azure triggered by http requests

 User information is stored in Azure Cosmos DB (just wanted to try it)

+The FindRestaurantApp project is an Android application that uses these function apps to view nearby restaurants and saved restaurants

 ## GetRestaurants function app
 Gets an Area object that contains radius set by user and coordinates of users position.
 This uses Google Places API to get nearby restaurants.